janaelazm/openGL/README.md

    2. CMake Tools extension (ms-vscode.cmake-tools)

 ### How-To
-1. Clone the repository:
-   git clone <repo-url>
+1. git clone <repo-url>
-2. Open the folder using VSCode
+3. Open the folder using VSCode
-3. open a terminal in VSCode
+4. Open a terminal in VSCode
-4. run cmake --build build
+5. run cmake --build build
-5. .\build\debug\openGL.exe
+6. .\build\debug\openGL.exe

 These are enough to build and run the project as described.
 Other IDEs may work, but VSCode with these extensions is the easiest way to get started.